Skip to content

 Notes:

-• In direct chats and in group chats where the bot is @mentioned, plain text is treated as implicit send to the default recipient policy (default: foreman).
+• In direct chats, and on group-capable platforms where the bot is @mentioned, plain text is treated as implicit send to the default recipient policy (default: foreman).
+Weixin currently supports direct bot chats only.

 • Reserve /send @all <message> for true broadcasts, announcements, or urgent shared constraints.